CJM0111/Random-Java/README.md

 # Random-Java
-Random projects using the Java programming language
+Random projects implemented using the Java programming language